Trudge-CNK/personal-goals/daily-thoughts/2021_daily-thoughts.md

 **1/13/2021**
 I had a pretty good day.
 I got a good chunk of hours into my study of Yugioh's goat format such that I'm actually close to 10 hours in that goal.
 I still haven't made a really good trigger for changing over to something productive after lunch.
 I ended up eating lunch, napping a bit, and then piddling around till I was bored enough to start studying.
 I didn't do the worst after dinner, but at least my time was taken up by interesting youtube videos and online discussions rather than by random videos to kill time.

+**1/14/2021**
+I was actually really proud of today.
+I didn't have anything random in the middle of the day to throw me off so I was able to get a good rhythm going on some of my 100X challenges.
+I did tail off toward the end of the day though so I need to figure out how to reset better.
+I'm planning on sticking to a healthier food philosophy as a challenge since I can go on fast food binges sometimes.
+I want to add a challenge where I alternate between 100X challenges and regular todos since I have to balance improving myself and keeping my life stabilized.
+I really enjoyed having a good run with my 100X challenge yesterday, but I really skimped out on doing any todos that might have been on my list.